SzybkiSasza/regex-tokenizer/README.md

  - Break regex into proper parts (creating expression tree - so called token)
  - Validate string against token- as opposed to normal regexp validation, it makes possible for string to be matched up to regexp parts

-Whole module is in general rewritten jquery.inputmask plugin from ([RobinHerbots InputMask]https://github.com/RobinHerbots/jquery.inputmask) for standalone use.
+Whole module is in general rewritten jquery.inputmask plugin from [RobinHerbots InputMask](https://github.com/RobinHerbots/jquery.inputmask) for standalone use.

+Library depends only on Jquery and is written as AMD module.

 ### Methods

     RegexTokenizer()
 Constructor.
 Builds special tokenizer regexp.
-Regexp based on ([slevithan/regex-colorizer]https://github.com/slevithan/regex-colorizer)
+Regexp based on [slevithan/regex-colorizer](https://github.com/slevithan/regex-colorizer)

     analyzeRegex(regex)
 Analyzes given regex and breaks it into token.
 Returns special token  object.